kammerchor-wernigerode/tg2smtp/README.md

 A Telegram Bot that forwards chat massages to email addresses.
 Works in private chats, groups and channels.

+## Limitations

+In its current state this bot is only capable of forwarding text messages.
+Features below may be implemented in future iterations towards version 1.

+* Polls
+* Locations
+* Photos
+* Documents
+* Audio files
+* Voice messages
+* Linked websites

 ## Use Case

 Some of our club members refuse to join the club's private information broadcast Telegram channel.
 The organizer had to